Dorset-Council-UK/CSIDE/DEVELOPING.md

 Once logged in, click your name in the top right and choose 'My account'.
 Grab the 'User ID' GUID value from this page.
 Go to your database directly and find the table called 'ApplicationRoles'.
 This should have been automatically populated by Entity Framework with a few values.
 Take a note of the ID of the Adminstrator role, and the find the table called 'ApplicationUserRoles' and fill in the RoleId and UserId columns.
 Restart your app and you should now have permission.

 ### Adding required countryside data
 To use various parts of the system, you will need to make sure some datasets are imported before using it.
-Use pgAdmin or other database tool to import the data.
+Use pgAdmin or other database tool to import or create your data.

-You will need:
-- Your Rights of Way network in the `Routes` table
-- Your maintenance team areas in the `MaintenanceTeams` table
-- Your infrastructure types (e.g. Bridge, Stile etc.) in the `InfrastructureTypes` table
-- Your existing infrastructure (if any) in the `Infrastructure` table
-- All your possible job priority descriptions in the `MaintenanceJobPriorities` table.
-- All your possible job statuses in the `MaintenanceJobStatuses` table.
-You will need at least one with the `IsComplete` column set to true, and we recommend having at least one with the `IsDuplicate` column set to true.
-- All your possible contact types (e.g. Reporter, Landowner etc) in the `ContactTypes` table
-- All your possible problem types in the `ProblemTypes` table
+- The `Parishes` table expects geospatial extents of your Parishes or Communities.
+This should ideally be a cut of OS BoundaryLine.
+- The `ParishCodes` table is a lookup between your `Parishes` table and any codes you might use to identify a Right of Way within a Parish.
+- The `RouteLegalStatuses` table expects a simple list of the legal statuses that can be assigned to a Right of Way.
+- The `RouteOperationalStatuses` table expects a simple list of the operational statuses that can be assigned to a Right of Way.
+At least one of these should have `IsClosed` set to true.
+- The `RouteTypes` table expects a simple list of the different types of Right of Way you can have (Footpath, Bridleway etc.).
+- The `Routes` table expects geospatial Rights of Way data.
+The geometry is expected to be of type MultiLineString.
+- The `MaintenanceTeams` table expects geospatial extents of maintenance team areas.
+The geometry is expected to be of type Polygon.
+- The `MaintenanceJobPriorities` table expects a simple list of your priority classifications.
+- The `MaintenanceJobStatuses` table expects a simple list of your status classifications.
+At least one should have `IsComplete` set to true.
+- The `ProblemTypes` table expects a simple list of the different types of problem (overgrown vegetation, damaged infrastrcture etc.) that a maintenance job can have.
+- The `InfrastructureTypes` table expects a simple list of the different types of infrastructure (Gate, Fingerpost etc.) that can be recorded.
+- The `ContactTypes` table expects a simple list of all the types of people or organisations that you want to have contact details for.